Real tennis: History

 In France, François I (1515–47) was an enthusiastic player and promoter of real tennis, building courts and encouraging play among both courtiers and commoners.
-His successor, Henry II (1547–59), was also an excellent player and continued the royal French tradition.
+His successor, Henry II (1547–1559), was also an excellent player and continued the royal French tradition.
 The first known book about tennis, Trattato del Giuoco della Palla was written during his reign, in 1555, by an Italian priest, Antonio Scaino da Salo.
-Two French kings died from tennis-related episodes – Louis X of a severe chill after playing and Charles VIII after striking his head on the lintel of a door leading to the court in the royal Château at Amboise.
+Two French kings supposedly died from tennis-related episodes – Louis X of a severe chill after playing and Charles VIII after striking his head on the lintel of a door leading to the court in the royal Château at Amboise.
 King Charles IX granted a constitution to the Corporation of Tennis Professionals in 1571, creating a career for the 'maître paumiers' and, establishing three levels of professionals – apprentice, associate, and master.
 The first codification of the rules of real tennis was written by a professional named Forbet and published in 1599.

 The game thrived among the 17th-century nobility in France, Spain, Italy, the Netherlands, and the Habsburg Empire, but suffered under English Puritanism, as it was heavily associated with gambling.
 By the Age of Napoleon, the royal families of Europe were besieged and real tennis, a court game, was largely abandoned.
 Real tennis played a role in the history of the French Revolution, through the Tennis Court Oath, a pledge signed by French deputies in a real tennis court, which formed a decisive early step in starting the revolution.

 An epitaph in St Michael's Church, Coventry, written circa 1705 read, in part:

-During the 18th century and early 19th century, as real tennis declined, new racquet sports emerged in England: rackets and squash racquets.
+During the 18th century and early 19th century, as real tennis declined, two new racquet sports emerged in England: rackets and squash racquets.

-There is documented history of courts existing in the German states from the 17th century, the sport evidently died out there during or after World War II.
+There is documented history of courts existing in the German states from the 17th century, though none exist today.

-In Victorian England, real tennis had a revival, but broad public interest later shifted to the new, much less difficult outdoor game of lawn tennis, which soon became the more popular sport, and was played by both genders (real tennis players were almost exclusively male).
+In Victorian England, real tennis had a revival, but broad public interest later shifted to the new and much less difficult outdoor game of lawn tennis, which soon became the more popular sport, and was also played by both genders (whereas real tennis players were almost exclusively male).

 Real tennis courts were built in Hobart, Tasmania (1875) and in the United States, starting in 1876 in Boston, and in New York in 1890, and later at athletic clubs in several other cities.
 Real tennis greatly influenced the game of stické, which was invented in the 19th century and combined aspects of real tennis, lawn tennis and rackets.

-Real tennis has the longest line of consecutive world champions of any sport in the world, dating from 1760.
+Real tennis also has the longest running world championship of any sport in the world, dating from 1740.